The Reality of Foot Drop

 Foot drop, sometimes called drop foot, is a general term for difficulty lifting the front part of the foot.
 If you have foot drop, the front of your foot might drag on the ground when you walk.

-However foot drop is not a disease.
-Rather, foot drop is a sign of an underlying neurological, muscular or anatomical problem.
+However this is not a disease.
+Rather, it is a sign of an underlying neurological, muscular or anatomical problem.

 Foot drop is usually present when one or both of the following signs are present:

 - Difficulty or inability to walk on the heels of the feet